learningequality/kolibri-docs/docs/manage/_get_support.rst

 The command will have an output similar to this:

 	.. figure:: img/benchmark.png
-  	  :alt: output of the kolibri manage benchmark command
+  	  :alt: Command line output of the 'kolibri manage benchmark' command

   	  Command line output of the 'kolibri manage benchmark' command